Doctor’s Orders

 “I see,” he murmured, scribbling something illegible into a leather-bound notebook.
 “And are you sleeping well?”

 “Oh yes,” Patsy said brightly.
-“I didn't wake up until almost noon today.
+“I didn't wake up until noon today.
 And that was only because the cat jumped on my head.”

 Dr Blythe made a noise somewhere between a hum and a sigh, and turned to a drawer behind his desk.
 From it, he extracted a sealed envelope and tapped it once against the desk.